boredzo/IconGrabber/README.txt

 * MIME type
 	You can find a central repository of these (used by Apache web server) in /etc/httpd/mime.types; you can also look inside applications' Icon.plist files using a text editor or Property List Editor to see what MIME types they support.

-On Jaguar, extension and MIME-type look-up are not available, therefore you can only look up icons by type/creator or name.

 Three of those criteria are looked up through Icon Services (name lookups aren't available in Icon Services; they're done with NSImage).
 For these criteria, you can specify transformations to apply to the image:

 * Transform
 	'Disabled' makes it look like a disabled control.
-'Offline' is what used to happen to a disk when you unmounted it without ejecting it (now, as of Panther, it has no effect).
-'Open' is what used to happen to an application when you opened it (now, as of Panther, it makes the icon disappear!).
+'Offline' is what used to happen to a disk when you unmounted it without ejecting it.
+'Open' is what used to happen to an application when you opened it.
 * Selected
 	Darkens the image, like when you select it in the Finder.
 * Width/height